(Group Photo in the Amey Theatre of HPL attendees)

 Day 1 started with an introduction from Director of the CLF Prof. John Collier.
 He recapped the strange year we all had and the measures the CLF took to keep operations going, as well as gave updates on EPAC building and the Vulcan upgrade.

 Following this was a series of talks on QED (Quantum Electrodynamics) and HEDLA (High Energy Density Laboratory Astrophysics) kicked off by Jonathan Beesley (Imperial College London) with an insightful look into The Schwinger Effect in a Black-Body Field.
-More talks followed covering topics such as machine learning to help optimise laser acceleration, and LUXE (Laser Und XFEL Experiment), a collaboration between over 20 institutions which aims to use a high-intensity laser to and the EU-EXFEL to explore less studies areas of strong-field QED.
+More talks followed covering topics such as machine learning to help optimise laser acceleration, and LUXE (Laser Und XFEL Experiment), a collaboration between over 20 institutions which aims to use a high-intensity laser and the EU-EXFEL to explore less studies areas of strong-field QED.

 The day was drawn to a close with the CLF's own Dr Chris Armstrong, who gave a talk about active detectors.